 - West Virginia

-Other states have a minimum wage payment that is equal to FLSA at $2.13.
+Other states have a cash wage equal to FLSA at $2.13.

 - North Carolina

 - South Carolina

 According to the Department of Labor (DOL), federally speaking a tipped employee is one who repeatedly receives more than $30 a month in tips (regardless of their position) but this rule can vary by state.
 All tipped employees must make at least the prevailing minimum wage for every hour worked when their employer paid cash wage and tips are combined.